 13. A Ride Inside a Ride- The Alice in Wonderland ride opened in June 1958 and is built on the second floor of Mr. Toad’s Wild Ride.

-Musical Chairs- with Alice and the Mad Hatter from Alice in Wonderland.
-Everyday at around 2:30 pm at Coke Corner on Main Street, Alice and the Mad Hatter with an occasional surprise guest, shows up for a fun game of Musical Chairs.
+14. Musical Chairs- Everyday at around 2:30 pm at Coke Corner on Main Street, Alice and the Mad Hatter with an occasional surprise guest, shows up for a fun game of Musical Chairs.

 It’s a Small World

 15. A Wordly Creation- The repetitive song was recorded by a church choir in London, a school chorus in Rome, Italy, TV performers in Mexico City and kids from Tokyo and Burbank, California.
 It was later spliced together with sounds and styles that represent 25 countries.

 Mad Hatter Tea Cups-

 16. Fastest Teacup- If you’re looking for a wilder experience at the Mad Hatter’s ride, the lavender colored teacup spins the fastest!

 17. Secret Cheshire- If you look at the mirror in Fantasyland’s Mad Hatter shop long enough, you’ll notice something very interesting, the Cheshire Cat appears!
 He’ll slowly disappear every once in a while but don’t worry, he’ll return.
 We did not see the Cheshire cat but after finding a photo online of which mirror it is I see that I was looking at the wrong mirrors.
 It is a mirror high up with the caterpillar as a frame.

 18. Wishing Well Songs– To the right of Sleeping Beauty’s Castle is a wishing well.
 If you listen into the wishing well, you will hear an echo of Snow White singing.
 She was not singing when we went.